 If you are struggling to enforce a suitable dress code in your office, it could be that an interior refurbishment is exactly what your business needs.
 You can browse our website to find out more about office design, decoration, refurbishments and how much an office refurbishment costs.
 Please also take a moment to see how other businesses have improved their workspace to provide a better impression to clients and visitors.

-As well as office design, the type of clothing you wear to work depends on the work undertaken and the sector.
+As well as office design, the professional work dress code and the type of clothing you wear to work depends on the work undertaken and the sector.
 What is acceptable in one office may not be in another.
 A journalist for The Telegraph Lifestyle and Fashion reported on the turmoil of having to dress appropriately to meet with clients from different sectors in one day, usually resulting in a quick change in a hotel loo.

 Many businesses have a dress code policy which employees are expected to follow.
 Points included in most dress code policies are for: